Groestlcoin/WalletWasabi/.github/ISSUE_TEMPLATE/bug-report.md

 Please consider your privacy, before completing this section.
 You can find the log file by opening it from the main menu: `File/Open/Logs` File or `File/Open/TorLogs` File.

-### Wasabi Version
+### GroestlMix Version

-Which wasabi release are you using?
+Which groestlmix release are you using?
 Where did you download it from?
-You can figure out which version you are using from the main menu: `Help/About` or with command line: `wassabee --version`.
+You can figure out which version you are using from the main menu: `Help/About` or with command line: `groestlmix --version`.